dskarbrevik/League-of-Legends-Churn-Prediction/README.md

 # League of Legends Churn Prediction

-Three part project to model prediction of "churn" (not exactly churn) in new players of Riot's League of Legends game.
+This is a three part project to model prediction of "churn" in new players of Riot's League of Legends game.

+New League of Legends players start as level 1 "summoners" and can only play matches against computers.
+Once a player becomes a level 3 summoner (about 3-4 matches) they can play against other humans (the real meat of the game).

+Thus the churn I am concerned with is specifically in new players.

-More specifically: based on the performance of a player's first match, is that player going to make it to level 3.
+**My goal:** based on the performance of a player's first match, is that player going to make it to level 3.

 This project uses <a href="https://developer.riotgames.com/">Riot's API</a> as data source and the <a href="http://cassiopeia.readthedocs.io">Cassiopeia</a> library to access that API.